patricks/foursquare-swift/README.md

 foursquare-swift
 ================

-Foursquare client for OS X written in Swift
+A Foursquare client for OS X written in Swift

 This project is my first Swift application.
 It started as a simple learning application.
 Maybe there will be more feature later.